 Storage Temperature

 Plastic Packages65°C to +150°C

 Ambient Temperature

 with Power Applied65°C to +125°C

 Voltage with Respect to Ground

 VCC (Note 1)0.5 V to +4.0 V

-A9, $\overline{OE}$ , and
+A9, \overline{OE} , and

-RESET (Note 2)0.5 V to +12.5 V

 All other pins (Note 1)0.5 V to VCC +0.5 V

 Output Short Circuit Current (Note 3) 200 mA

-- Minimum DC voltage on input or I/O pins is -0.5 V. During voltage transitions, input or I/O pins may overshoot VSS to -2.0 V for periods of up to 20 ns.
+- 1. Minimum DC voltage on input or I/O pins is -0.5 V. During voltage transitions, input or I/O pins may overshoot VSS to -2.0 V for periods of up to 20 ns.
 See Figure 6.
-Maximum DC voltage on input or I/O pins is VCC +0.5 V. During voltage transitions, input or I/O pins may overshoot to VCC +2.0 V for periods up to 20 ns.
-See Figure 7. - 2.
-Minimum DC input voltage on pins A9, OE, and RESET is -0.5 V. During voltage transitions, A9, OE, and RESET may overshoot VSS to -2.0 V for periods of up to 20 ns.
+Maximum DC voltage on input or I/O pins is VCC +0.5 V. During voltage transitions, input or I/O pins may overshoot to VCC +2.0 V for periods up to 20 ns. - Minimum DC input voltage on pins A9 and OE is -0.5 V. During voltage transitions, A9 and OE may overshoot VSS to -2.0 V for periods of up to 20 ns.
 See Figure 6.
-Maximum DC input voltage on pin A9 is +12.5 V which may overshoot to 14.0 V for periods up to 20 ns.
-The RESET pin is provided for 40-pin TSOP package type. - 3.
-No more than one output may be shorted to ground at a time.
+Maximum DC input voltage on pin A9 is +12.5 V which may overshoot to 14.0 V for periods up to 20 ns. - No more than one output may be shorted to ground at a time.
 Duration of the short circuit should not be greater than one second.

-Stresses above those listed under "Absolute Maximum Rat-ings" may cause permanent damage to the device.
+Stresses above those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
 This is a stress rating only; functional operation of the device at these or any other conditions above those indicated in the operational sections of this data sheet is not implied.
 Exposure of the device to absolute maximum rating conditions for extended periods may affect device reliability.